OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-008.md

 ## Psalm 8:4

 > What is humanity that You are mindful of them,
-> And a child of humankind that You care for them?
+> And whats is a child of man that You care for him?

 ---